dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

 ## Homework

-Try printing out the current millisecond every 500ms using formatted `printf`.
+Try printing out the current millisecond once every 500ms using formatted `printf`.
 The results should look like this:

 ```
 current time: 500